PankajSynygy/git-essential-challange1/push.md

 This is a git essential challenge 1

-Some small change   git !!
+Some small change   git !!git